UConn concludes a dominant run to its 2nd straight NCAA title, beating Zach Edey and Purdue 75-60

 And that was that from behind the arc.

-Nobody will say the UConn coach didn’t work for this one.
-In the first half, he begged with, swore at generally berated the refs about over-the-backs, elbows and hip checks that weren’t called.
+Hurley earned every penny in this one.
+In the first half, he begged with, swore at and generally berated the refs about over-the-backs, elbows and hip checks that weren’t called.

 Once, when that didn’t work after Edey set a hard (and probably legal) pick against Castle, Hurley started in on Edey himself as the center walked toward the Purdue bench for a timeout.